Spurious Correlation-Aware Embedding Regularization for Worst-Group Robustness: Results

+We adopt the data setup from~\citep{creager2021environment}, with two environments differing in the strength of spurious correlations, as detailed in Table~\ref{tab:dataset-stats}.
 The environments inferred by EIIL achieve over 95\% agreement with actual spurious groups in ColorMNIST, providing reliable pseudo-labels for SCER training.
 As shown in Table~\ref{tab:eiil_results}, SCER maintains its effectiveness even with inferred environments, achieving the highest test accuracy of 72.6\%.
-Notably, while GroupDRO suffers significant performance degradation under environment misalignment, SCER remains robust due to its embedding-level regularization approach.
+Notably, while GroupDRO suffers significant performance degradation under environmental misalignment, SCER remains robust due to its embedding-level regularization.
+This demonstrates SCER's practical applicability and adaptability to real-world scenarios where explicit bias annotations are unavailable.
+Even in scenarios where environment labels are increasingly noisy, SCER continues to demonstrate robust performance, as detailed in Table~\ref{tab:eiil_results_70}.

+\paragraph{Text Dataset} Table~\ref{tab:text-results_paper} presents SCER's performance on text-based datasets.
+SCER consistently achieves the best results on both CivilComments for multi-domain evaluation and MultiNLI for multi-class evaluation.